zachtarr/osx-userpkg-check/README.md

 # Future plans
 I'm planning on making this into a pre-install script for Munki, which will streamline the process a little more.

 This is my first venture into writing my own Shell scripts.
-Any feedback is welcome.
+Hopefully this code makes sense.